Cristiano Ronaldo’s 15th Career Final Loss: How It Compares to Lionel Messi

 Since joining Al-Nassr at the start of 2023, he has yet to win an official trophy with the club, marking the longest trophy drought of his club career.

-Across three and a half years in Saudi Arabia, Ronaldo has now lost all four finals he has played.
+Across approximately three and a half years of playing in Saudi Arabia, Ronaldo has now lost all four finals he has competed in.

 Saturday’s AFC Champions League Two defeat followed two Saudi Super Cup losses against Al Hilal and Al Ahli, as well as a King’s Cup final defeat against Al Hilal.